8 Features of Truly Durable Chicken Coops

 Even the best-designed coop needs regular cleaning, and having the right tools makes all the difference.
 A durable scraper for droppings boards, a stiff-bristled brush for scrubbing perches, and a wide dustpan can cut your cleaning time in half.
 Choosing the right tools makes maintaining your coop much easier and more effective, preventing the buildup of ammonia and moisture that can damage the structure over time.
 A clean coop is a healthy coop, and a healthy coop is one that will last.
 When maintenance is simple, you’re more likely to do it consistently, which is the secret to preserving your coop for years of enjoyment.

-Your Coop Maintenance Checklist
+Your Simple Coop Maintenance Checklist

 Even the most durable coop needs a little TLC to stay in top shape for years to come.
 Creating a simple maintenance routine not only extends the life of your coop but also keeps your flock healthy and happy.
 The good news is that when you start with a well-built structure, these tasks become much easier.
 Think of this checklist as your guide to keeping your coop in prime condition through every season, protecting both your investment and your feathered family.
 A little bit of regular upkeep goes a long way in preventing bigger issues down the road, ensuring your coop remains a safe and comfortable home.